-This degree enables you to work as a reading specialist in K-12 schools and serve as a key credential for the 3rd grade reading guarantee.
+This degree enables you to work as a reading specialist in K-12 schools.
 Miami University courses in this program provide the very latest in best practices for working with struggling readers, including a supervised practicum.
 Curricular concepts allow students to explore cultural and linguistic factors that affect literacy development, and research practices that inform assessment and instructional design.

 A Message from the Literacy and Language Master's Program Coordinator